schrimy/Udacity-FEND-landing-page/README.md

 ## Goals

-- To produce a fully working landing page with the required feature, for every screen size required
+1. To produce a fully working landing page with the required feature, for every screen size required
-- To implement all the extra suggested feature:
+2. To implement all the extra suggested feature:
   ..* Active state to navigation list items
   ..* Hide navigation when scrolling the page
-..* Add scroll to top button after going past fold of page ..* Make section collapsible
+  ..* Add scroll to top button after going past fold of page ..* Make sections collapsible
   ..* Update the design
-- To write code as efficiently as I can
+3. To write code as efficiently as I can
-- To gain better understanding of JavaScript
+4. To gain better understanding of JavaScript

 ## Challenges